Alluxio/alluxio/docs/Running-Hadoop-MapReduce-on-Tachyon.md

-For installing Tachyon on each node, you must place the client jar `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` (located in the `/<PATH_TO_TACHYON>/clients/client/target/` directory), in the `$HADOOP_HOME/lib` directory of every MapReduce node, and then restart all of the TaskTrackers.
+For installing Tachyon on each node, you must place the client jar `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` (located in the `/<PATH_TO_TACHYON>/clients/client/target/` directory), in the `$HADOOP_HOME/lib` (may be `$HADOOP_HOME/share/hadoop/common/lib` for different versions of Hadoop) directory of every MapReduce node, and then restart all of the TaskTrackers.
 One downfall of this approach is that the jars must be installed again for each update to a new release.
+When the jar is already on every node, then the `-libjars` command line option is not needed.

 # Running Hadoop wordcount with Tachyon Locally